angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/01-basics.md

 deck on successfully resolving :card[Doomsday].
 A large portion of this site is to help you learn how to construct these _piles_ in order to win the game in almost any circumstance.
-While it would be nigh impossible to enumerate every game states and pile variations, these chapters are aimed to show you the basic concepts behind casting and winning with Doomsday.
+While it would be nigh impossible to enumerate every game state and pile variations, these chapters are aimed to show you the basic concepts behind casting and winning with Doomsday.

 ## Pile Notation